larsemil/46Elks/README.md

 ``flash()``.
 Will set the message type to flash.
 Will not endup in sms inbox.
 See [This tweet](https://twitter.com/46elks/status/583183559420178432) to find out how it looks on an iphone.
 #### MMS
+To use MMS simply use `new FortySixElksMMS()` instead of `new FortySixElksSMS()`

-The FortySixElksSMS have the following methods, all chainable.
+The FortySixElksMMS have the following methods, all chainable.

 ### Available Message methods